 Your thyroid gland punches well above its weight, given its small size.
-About the size and shape of a bow tie, it sits at the front of your neck and produces two main hormones – thyroxine and T3 – that instruct your body's metabolism on how fast to tick over.
-Hormones are chemicals made in one part of the body that travel in the bloodstream to another part to have their effect.
+About the size of a bow tie, it sits at the front of your neck and produces two main hormones – thyroxine and triiodothyronine (T3) – that instruct your body's metabolism on how fast to tick over.
+These hormones are crucial for regulating numerous bodily functions, including heart rate, body temperature, and how quickly calories are burned.
+Hormones are chemicals made in one part of the body that travel in the bloodstream to another part to carry out their effect.

 Specialist Medical Cover